Privado-Inc/privado/README.md

 When using [WSL](https://docs.microsoft.com/en-us/windows/wsl/), we recommend moving the binary to `/usr/bin` instead for optimal experience across users.
 Refer to steps for [Linux](#install-release-manually) for more information.

 </details>

+### Build Privado CLI Locally
+If you do not wish to use the pre-built binaries shipped in releases, you can choose to build Privado CLI locally.
+To do this, make sure that [GoLang](https://go.dev/doc/install) is installed and follow the following steps:

+1. Clone the repository: `git clone https://github.com/Privado-Inc/privado.git`
+2. Change directory: `cd privado`
+3. Skip this step if you intend to build the `main` branch.
+    To build the [latest stable release](https://github.com/Privado-Inc/privado/releases/tag/latest), checkout the `latest` tag: `git checkout latest`
+4. Build with Go: `go build`
+5. You can now run `./privado`.

+For convenience, we recommend moving `privado` to a `$PATH` directory.
+You can refer to manual installation steps for more details.

 ## Authenticating
 Privado CLI requires a license key to run scans.
 To generate a license, run the following command: